j1science/website/_posts/2025-07-31-boy-a-boyfriend-service.md

 My first instinct was to spin up my own server to handle calls directly.

-That failed for two reasons:

-1. Phone call handling is annoying.
-2. I wanted fast iteration and branching logic, not a weekend fighting SIP.
+That failed for two reasons: Phone call handling is annoying.
+I wanted fast iteration and branching logic, not a weekend fighting SIP.
 So I pivoted.

 ---

 ## **The Actual Implementation**

-I used **Twilio** and its flow-based call system.
+I used Twilio and its flow-based call system and I did not have to build a custom back-end.

 This let me: